xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-create-ios-test-case.md

 ---
-title: "[Mobile] Create iOS Test Case"
+title: "[Mobile] Create and Run iOS Test Case"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/tutorials/mobile-create-ios-test-case.html
-description: Create iOS Test Case
+description: Create and Run iOS Test Case
 ---

-From version 7.6 onwards, Katalon Studio fully supports selector strategies supported by Appium.
+This tutorial demonstrates how to create iOS tests with Katalon Studio using **Record** and **Playback**.

-This tutorial helps you get familiar with the **Record** and **Playback** features for Mobile Tests by recording a scenario of sending a message via the **APIDemos.ipa** application:
+To get familiar with these features, go through the "Recording a scenario of counting down the via the Coffee Timer.ipa application" scenario.
+The basic steps are:

-1. Launch **APIDemos.ipa** on the device.
+1. Launch **Coffee Timer.ipa** on the device.
-2. Tap on **OS**.
+2. Tap on **Green Tea**.
-3. Tap on **SMS Messaging**.
+3. Tap on **Start**.
-4. Enter a phone number and a message.
-5. Tap on **Send**.

-> APIDemos.ipa and sample project code is available [here](https://github.com/katalon-studio-samples/ios-mobile-tests).
+> Coffee Timer.ipa and sample project code is available [here](https://github.com/katalon-studio-samples/ios-mobile-tests).

 ## Create your first iOS test case